sysnet-ai/advent_of_code_2023/day_5/DAY5.md

 And that worked...
 Took 10mins to change it (I knew this was gonna happen so I made the code heavily modular with no repetition and that was smort! :D)

 ## Part Two

+OH - MY - GOD... :/

+Since you cannot run through the range (because it's in the order of Hundreds of Millions), we just do the same thing and use ranges again.

+Plan 1:
+- Seeds are now ranges [Start, Finish]
+- Every time you go through a 'step' (i.e. seed to soil, soil to fert ...) you transform the range into multiple ranges.
+- By the end you will have something like 20 or so ranges, grab the lowest number from them.